gem5bootcamp/latin-america-2024/slides/02-Using-gem5/08-multisim.md

 1. What is the IPC of each workload on the big and little processors?
 2. How much speedup did we achieve by using `multisim`?

+For now, test with `gem5 my-cores-run.py --list`

+And `gem5 my-cores-run.py little-riscv-npb-is-size-s-run` should run in 1-2 minutes and have an output in `m5out/little-riscv-npb-is-size-s-run`.